Skip to content

 Hardbound Copy

-Graduating Ph.D Students must supply the Anthropology Department with 1- hardbound (not spiral bound) copy of their dissertation no later than 60 days after approval of your dissertation by the Graduate School.
+Graduating Ph.D Students may supply the Anthropology Department with 1- hardbound (not spiral bound) copy of their dissertation no later than 60 days after approval of your dissertation by the Graduate School.
 The Campus Bookstore offers a dissertation binding service.
 The cost is approximately $60.00 through the Campus Bookstore, call 801-581-5352 for more information.
 Competitive pricing may be found at other binderies.
 The size must be 8 ½" x 11" and the color of the hardbound book may be either solid red, solid black, or solid blue.
 The student's name and dissertation title must be embossed on the front of the book.
 The year the dissertation was defended and the student's name must be on the spine of the book.
 A copy of the signed Supervisory Committee Approval and the Final Reading Approval, signed by the Dean of The Graduate School, must be included as the first two pages of the hardbound copy.

 All graduate students must provide written notice to the department Graduate Coordinator at least one semester in advance of their desired graduation term.
 At that time, your Program of Study is entered into your Graduate Record File.
 Your Supervisory Committee must approve this Program of Study no later than one semester before graduation.